Living with Metastatic Breast Cancer

 Metastatic breast cancer is breast cancer that has spread beyond the breast and nearby lymph nodes to other parts of the body (most often the bones, lungs, liver or brain).

 A diagnosis of metastatic breast cancer is devastating.
 It’s normal to feel overwhelmed and scared.
 You’re not alone though.
-It’s estimated there will be more than 168,000 women living with metastatic breast cancer in the U.S. in 2020 .
+It’s estimated there were more than 168,000 women living with metastatic breast cancer in the U.S. in 2020 .

 It may be helpful to talk with others who have metastatic breast cancer.
 We have resources for finding a support group (in-person, online and telephone).